122 East Main Street

 Total Media - Minimum: 10, Maximum: 15

-Norman Arts Council on behalf of The City of Norman and Norman Forward Percent for Art, for Norman Public Library Central, is seeking an artist (or team of artists) to create a significant work of art for the new Norman Public Library Central Branch to be located at 103 West Acres Street, Norman, Oklahoma.
+Norman Arts Council on behalf of The City of Norman and Norman Forward Percent for Art, for Ruby Grant Park, is seeking an artist (or team of artists) to create a permanent outdoor work of art for an audience of all ages and abilities for the new Ruby Grant Park to be located at Franklin Road and 36thAvenue N.W., Norman, Oklahoma.

-Norman is a growing, progressive city located 20 miles south of downtown Oklahoma City and is the third-largest city in Oklahoma.
+Norman, located 20 miles south of downtown Oklahoma City, is the third-largest city in Oklahoma.
 The citizens of Norman initiated NORMAN FORWARD, a proposal to renovate, expand, construct and fund Quality of Life projects, such as multiple recreational facilities, libraries, parks, athletic venues, public art, trails, swim complexes and other quality of life projects throughout Norman.
 The initiative went to the City Council from community groups, stakeholders and Norman residents, who prepared an initial package using analysis and information from recreational planning professionals and research firms.
 In 2015, the City Council placed NORMAN FORWARD on a ballot that was overwhelmingly supported by Norman voters.
-For more information about Norman, please see http://www.normanok.gov/cm/norman-forward and www.visitnorman.com.

 The Project Team is open to any media or material that is appropriate to the site as long as it is durable, safe, low maintenance and vandalism resistant.

-The total artist's fee for the project is $230,000.00.
-This amount must cover all associated costs including design, materials, fabrication, lighting, travel, insurance coverage, shipping and installation.
+The total artist's fee for the project is $40,000.00.
+This amount must cover all associated costs including design, materials, fabrication, travel, insurance coverage, shipping, and installation.

-Open to professional artists with experience working on public art projects of this scale and creating site-specific works.
+Open to professional artists with experience working on public art projects and creating site-specific works.

 The following dates are subject to change: